How important are business plans for a franchise business?

-To help you best appreciate the importance of business plans in franchising, we asked CEOs and business leaders this question for their best insights.
-From helping you evaluate the impact of the owner’s active presence to enabling you to recruit quality employees, there are several reasons offered to stress the importance of business plans to the success of franchise business.
+To help you best appreciate the importance of a business plan in franchising, we asked CEOs and business leaders this question for their best insights.
+From helping you evaluate the impact of the owner’s active presence to enabling you to recruit quality employees, there are several reasons offered to stress the importance of business plans to the success of a franchise business.

 Here are seven insights these leaders shared about the importance of business plans for franchises: